digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 ### Latency Based Routing

-- Use latency based routing when optimising for performance and user experience
+- Use latency based routing when optimizing for performance and user experience
-- Speficy a record with the same name per region
+- Specify a record with the same name per region
-- In the background AWS maintains a database of latency betweet general locations
+- In the background AWS maintains a database of latency between general locations

-### Gelocation Routing
+### Geo Location Routing

-- When you create gelocationrecords you tag them with the location
+- When you create geo location records you tag them with the location
-- ISO Country, contiant codes, sub devision
+- ISO Country, continent codes, sub division
-- Geolaction doesn't return the closest records only the relevant
+- Geo location doesn't return the closest records only the relevant

-### Geoproximity
+### Geo Proximity

 ### Databases

 - Row based databases (OLTP) Online Transaction Processing (MYSQL)
-- Columm Store (Redshift)
+- Column Store (Redshift)

-- Graph database , socal media HR, Systems with complex relationships.
+- Graph database , social media HR, Systems with complex relationships.

 ## ACID - BASE

-- ACID and BASE are DB transction models
+- ACID and BASE are DB transaction models
 - Partition Tolerant (Resilience), Consistency, Availability
 - ACID = Consistency
-    - Atomic, Conisitent, Isolated, Durable = RDS limits scaling (Fincical Instutions)
+    - Atomic, Consistent, Isolated, Durable = RDS limits scaling (Finical Instructions)
-- BASE = Availablity
+- BASE = Availability
-    - Basically Available, Soft State, Eventually Consistent (any reads to a database ae evently consistant)
+    - Basically Available, Soft State, Eventually Consistent (any reads to a database are eventually consistent)
     - Highly scalable (Dynamodb) NOSQL Databses

 ## Database on EC2

 - Access to the DB instance OS Level Access
-- Adavnced DB Option tuning (DBROOT)
+- Advanced DB Option tuning (DBROOT)
 - Vendor demands
 - DB or DB Version AWS don't provide.

 ## RDS Database

-- Create subnet group to add subents in group
+- Create subnet group to add subnets in group
 - it how rds knows where to place instance into.

 ## RDS MuiltAZ

 - No Free Tier extra cost for standby replica
 - Standby can't be directly used.
-- 60- 120 seconds Highy available  not faunt tollerant
+- 60- 120 seconds Highly available  not fault tolerant
 - Same region only (other AZs in the VPC)
 - Backups taken from the standby replica (removes performance impact)
 - AZ Outage, Primary Failure,Manual failover,instance type change and software patching
-- Syncrozious Repolication
+- Synchronous Replication

 ## RDS Backups and Restores

 - RTO Recovery Time Objective
 - RPO Recovery Point Objective
-- Creates a new rds instance (creates a new address) when you retore
+- Creates a new rds instance (creates a new address) when you restore
 - Automated = any 5 minute point in time
-- Backup is restored and transctiob logs are replyaed to bring DB to desired point in time
+- Backup is restored and transaction logs are replayed to bring DB to desired point in time
 - Restores aren't fast - think RTO

 ## RDS Read-Replicas

-- Performance, Avaliabilty
+- Performance, Availability
 - Async means read replica
 - Sync means multi az
 - 5x direct read-replicas per db instance
-- Snapshots and backups Impove RPO
+- Snapshots and backups Improve RPO
 - RTOs are a problem
 - RRs offer nr 0 RPO
 - RRs can be promoted quickly low RTO
 - Failure only - watch for data corruption
 - Read only until promoted
-- Global avaliability improvments.. global resilience
+- Global availability improvements.. global resilience

 ## RDS Security

 - SSL/TLS in transit is available for RDS, can be mandatory
 - RDS supports EBS Volumes encryption - KMS
 - Handled by HOSTS/EBS
-- AWS Customer Managed Key gernerates data keys
+- AWS Customer Managed Key generates data keys
 - Data Keys are used for encryption operations
 - Storage, Logs, Snapshots are replicas are encrypted